Feature Friday: Preserving the Stories of Displaced Virginians (Kevin Borg)

 In the 1930s, over 2,000 people in eight counties in Virginia were removed from the land by eminent domain to make way for the creation of Shenandoah National Park.
 Over 70 years later, the descendants of those families are still carrying this forced relocation as part of their family story.
 JMU Libraries is helping to preserve their stories and make them more accessible to descendants, historians, and the public.

-Since 2017, JMU Libraries has been supporting a project to preserve and digitize over 15,000 pages of court proceedings and other legal documents from the Rockingham County Clerk of Court’s office as part of a community/university collaborative project called Exploring Rockingham’s Past (ERP).
+Since 2017, JMU Libraries has been supporting a project to preserve and digitize over 15,000 pages of court proceedings and other legal documents from the Rockingham County Clerk of Court’s office as part of a community/university collaborative project called Exploring Rockingham’s Past (ERP), recently renamed Histories Along the Blue Ridge.
 Some of the digitized documents are related to this forced relocation to create the national park.

 Recently, the ERP project reached an exciting milestone when Rappahannock County (one of the eight counties who participated in the relocation) added its records to JMU’s ERP database.
 Now neighboring Madison County and others are catching on.
 The ERP team hopes that eventually all eight counties with land in the national park will make their records fully searchable by adding them to the Exploring Rockingham’s Past website.
 In the meantime, the project is already looking to rebrand with a new name, now that its records extend beyond Rockingham County.